Martin Frobisher: Britain

+Royal Navy ships have been named for Frobisher.
 A destroyer was named HMS Frobisher during construction but was named when launched in 1915.
 It was scrapped in 1921.
 The Royal Navy was named after him.
-It was ordered in 1915 and scrapped in 1949.
+Also ordered in 1915, it was scrapped in 1949.
 A SR Lord Nelson class steam locomotive was named after him.

-Frobisher Crescent, part of the Barbican Estate in London, is named after Frobisher.

-A stained glass window placed in the memory of him is located in All Saints' Church, Normanton, near his birthplace in Altofts, West Yorkshire.

-Martin Frobisher Infants School in Altofts, City of Wakefield, West Yorkshire is named after him.
+Frobisher Crescent, part of the Barbican Estate in London, is named for the explorer and a stained glass window placed in the memory of him is located in All Saints' Church, Normanton, near his birthplace in Altofts, West Yorkshire.
+Martin Frobisher Infants School in Altofts, City of Wakefield, West Yorkshire also bears his name.
 One of the six houses at Queen Elizabeths Grammar School, Blackburn (founded 1509) is named after him.
 One of the four houses at Spratton Hall Preparatory School, Northamptonshire is named after him.

 A portrait of him can be found at Normanton railway station.

-Training Ship Frobisher II, Rochdale Sea Cadets training establishment, is named after him.
+The training Ship Frobisher II, Rochdale Sea Cadets training establishment, is named after him.